-If you take anything away from this post, remember that marketing is about providing value for the customer.
-Sales copy is about selling your products and services.
+If you take anything away from this post, remember that content marketing is about providing value for the customer.
+Sales copywriting is about selling your products and services.
 They're both valuable forms of writing, and there is a difference.

-Miller's guide for Building a Story Brand works.

-The audience gets value from the content you offer.
+Miller's guide for Building a Story Brand works because the audience gets value from the content you offer.
 You give them usable information, and in return, you get loyal customers who trust your recommendations.

-Story Brand is also an example of how great writing can help you improve your marketing strategy.
+Story Brand is one example of how great writing can help you improve your marketing strategy.
 For more writing tips and marketing strategies, please subscribe to the IndiGirl Blog for inbox updates.
 Or, is it time to hire a content writer?